January 25, 2023

 How to go about it (the lawyer advise)

-Seek professional / legal advice even before you visit China and discuss the most cost-effective methods to protect your company’s IP in China:
+Seek professional/legal advice before you visit China and discuss the most cost-effective methods of protecting your company's IP in China:

 Method 1: Register your trademarks and patent.
 Witness evidence generally carries lower evidential weight than documentary evidence such as copyright registration certificates.